 assist with our submissions to parliamentary and official inquiries.

-The day-to-day public comment sought from the ADA's official spokesman by the media is greatly assisted by his support from our expert panels.
+The day-to-day public comment sought from the ADA's official spokesman by the media is greatly assisted by advice from our expert panels.

 Our submissions to official and parliamentary inquiries are prepared by specially constituted expert working groups.
-All submissions involve wide consultation and are approved by the ADA board of directors before submission.
+All submissions involve wide internal and external consultation and are approved by the ADA board of directors before submission.
+Where unusual controversy may arise, drafts are further circulated for general comment on the members-only section of the ADA website.

-These types of policy development support have also been offered to all the other parties currently represented in federal parliament.
+As a standing offer, these types of policy development support are also available to all the other parties represented in federal parliament.

-Our members are, of course, strongly encouraged to participate in public debate as individual citizens but cannot claim to act for, speak on behalf of, or otherwise represent the Association in doing so.
+Our members are strongly encouraged to participate in public debate as individual citizens but cannot claim to act for, speak on behalf of, or otherwise represent the Association in doing so.

-Our members are also free, and encouraged, to declare their ADA membership should they so desire.
+Within this proviso, our members are free, and encouraged, to declare their ADA membership should they so desire.

 The code-of-conduct for ADA members participating in public debate is detailed in the members-only section of this website.

-In keeping with the principles and requirements of the Commonwealth Privacy Act, 1988, the ADA does not publicise, confirm or otherwise provide individual membership details without the permission of the member concerned.
+In keeping with the principles and requirements of the Commonwealth Privacy Act, 1988, the ADA does not identify individual contributors to our internal policy-making or otherwise confirm or provide individual membership details without the permission of the member concerned.

 Back to ADA structure, processes and governance